-- 17.4.
+- 16.5.
 The Authority noted that AAI has not considered any revenues from cargo as part of aeronautical revenues for the 2nd control period.
-The Authority requested for clarifications from AAI on the same.
-As per the clarifications provided by AAI dated 10.08.2017, AAI submitted that no cargo revenue is to be received by AAI from AAICLAS during the 2nd control period.
-However, as per AAI's submission dated 27.11.2017, the Authority noted that the accounts for cargo operations for FY 2017-18 are booked under AAICLAS for LGBIA.
-Hence, the Authority decides to include cargo revenues from 01.04.2016 till 31.03.2017 and decides to exclude the same from 01.04.2017 till 31.03.2021 while determining tariffs in the second control period.
-A revenue share of 20% to 30% to AAI from cargo operations could be assumed.
-However, as there is no clarity on the revenue sharing mechanism between AAI and AAICLAS and given the fact that there is a shortfall with the proposed tariffs the Authority has decided to not consider the potential revenue from cargo operations at this moment.
+The Authority requested clarifications from AAI for the same.
+As per the clarifications provided by AAI dated 10.08.2017, AAI submitted that no cargo revenue to be received by AAI from AAICLAS during the 2nd control period.
+However, as per AAI's submission dated 27.11.2017, the Authority notes that the accounts for cargo operations are now booked (FY 2017-18) under AAICLAS for LGBIA.
+Hence, the Authority decides to include cargo revenues from 01.04.2016 till 31.03.2017 and decides to exclude them from 01.04.2017 till 31.03.2021 while determining tariffs in the second control period.
+Further, the Authority notes that there is no clarity on the revenue received by AAI from AAICLAS's cargo operations at LGBIA.
+The Authority, at present, can assume 20% to 30% revenue from cargo operations will be received by AAI.
+However, since there is no clarity on the revenue sharing mechanism between AAI and AAICLAS and given the fact that there is a shortfall with the proposed tariffs the Authority has decided to not consider the potential revenue from cargo operations at this moment.
 The Authority will take a view on this while truing up in the 3rd control period based on the decisions taken by the AAI.
-The Authority may also make necessary assumptions regarding the revenue that should accrue to AAI in case the revenue share arrangement does not truly reflect the arms-length transaction between AAI and its subsidiary. - 17.5.
-The Authority noted that AAI has decreased landing charges as per the revised tariffs to be applicable from 01.04.2017 for domestic ATMs in order to have different landing charges for international and domestic ATMs. - 17.6.
-The Authority decides to merge UDF and PSF (facilitation) charges and only UDF charges to be applicable on each domestic and international embarking passenger w.e.f.
-01.03.2018.
+The Authority may also make necessary assumptions regarding the revenue that should accrue to AAI in case the revenue share arrangement does not truly reflect the armslength transaction between AAI and its subsidiary. - 16.6.
+The Authority noted that AAI has decreased landing charges as per the revised tariffs to be applicable from 01.04.2017 for domestic ATMs in order to have different landing

-- 17.7.
-The Authority noted that if the existing tariffs applicable at Guwahati airport are not changed for the second control period, there will be shortfall of ₹ 23.3 crore vis-à-vis ARR.
+- charges for international and domestic ATMs. - 16.7.
+The Authority proposes to merge UDF and PSF (facilitation) charges and only UDF charges to be applicable on each domestic and international embarking passenger w.e.f.
+01.02.2018. - 16.8.
+The Authority noted that if the existing tariffs applicable at Guwahati airport are not changed for the second control period, there will be shortfall of ₹ 40.5 crore vis-à-vis ARR.
 The shortfall can either be met by increasing various aeronautical charges such as Landing, Parking & Housing and fuel throughput or increasing UDF or both.
 Even with the revised landing, parking & housing charges and fuel throughput charges, there is still aeronautical revenues shortfall left vis-à-vis ARR for which the UDF is increased to bridge the gap.
-After considering the revised landing, parking & housing charges and fuel throughput charges and fuel throughput charges as proposed by AAI applicable from 01.03.2018, the resultant shortfall is INR ₹ 29.9 crore without the revised UDF.
-To bridge the remaining shortfall, AAI has proposed the revised UDF of ₹ 379 per departing domestic passenger and ₹ 499 per departing international passenger as given in Table 49. - 17.8.
-The revised tariffs as applicable from 01.03.2018 as submitted by AAI and as proposed by the Authority are given in table below:
+After considering the revised landing, parking & housing and fuel throughput charges as proposed by AAI applicable from 01.02.2018, the resultant shortfall is INR ₹ 47.0 crore without the revised UDF.
+To bridge the remaining shortfall, AAI has proposed the revised UDF of ₹ 379 per departing domestic passenger and ₹ 499 per departing international passenger as given in Table 46. - 16.9.
+The revised tariffs as applicable from 01.02.2018 as submitted by AAI and as proposed by the Authority are given in table below:

-Table 49 - Revised aeronautical tariffs as submitted by AAI and as proposed by t the Authority and the second se
+Table 46 - Revised aeronautical tariffs as submitted by AAI and as proposed by the Authority